richard-ui/b_fitness_store/README.md

 - As a Shopper, I want to be able to view my shopping bag and be able to update accordingly.

-- As a User, I want to register & login to my account

 ### Admin goals:

 - As an Admin, I want to be able to add a new product.

 - As an Admin I want to be able to update or delete a specific product.

-- As an Admin, I want to be a able to view a more detailed specification of the product I am interested in buying.

 # Design